 The only absolutely necessary piece of equipment is the Aebleskiver pan.
 One is essential, two are nice if you are feeding a large crowd often.
 I have this pan, and this less expensive pan .
 I don’t see much of a difference at all while cooking the aebleskivers.
 Both are available for delivery before Christmas if you order today 🙂

 **This post was originally published December 18, 2015 and has been updated to include notes about adding eggs to the recipe, and an update on the second (less expensive) pan purchased.

 Aebleskivers are light little pillows of pan fried dough, commonly enjoyed in Denmark.
 This recipe includes the use of buttermilk which makes the aebleskivers extra light and fluffy!

 - 2 cups all-purpose flour

 - 1/2 teaspoon salt

 - butter for pan

-- Add melted butter and mix until blended on low speed (it's also fine to do this by hand).
+Add melted butter and mix until blended on low speed (I do this by hand with a whisk).

-- Serve sprinkled with powdered sugar, jam and butter.
+Serve immediately, sprinkled with powdered sugar, jam and butter.

-You can skip the step where the eggs are separated, and simply add the eggs one at a time and beat well, but the dough will not have quite the same consistency as when the egg whites are beaten and folded in!
+- You can skip the step where the eggs are separated, and simply add the eggs one at a time and beat well, but the dough will not have quite the same consistency as when the egg whites are beaten and folded in!
 I often skip the separation of eggs and just beat the egg before adding to batter.